rubenwardy/minetest_modding_book/_en/basics/getting_started.md

 Each mod name is on its own line, and mod names with a question mark following them are optional dependencies.
-If an optional dependency is installed, it is loaded before the mod;
-however, if the dependency is not installed, the mod still loads.
-This is in contrast to normal dependencies which will cause the current mod not to work if the dependency is not installed.

 ## Mod Packs